oskitone/scout/assembly_guide/docs/assemble-top.md

 When done, view the keys from the side and confirm none of them are visibly held down.
 Then test that the endstop is working correctly by pushing the keys _both up and down_ &mdash; they shouldn't be able to travel too far.

-Here's a video explaining exactly what that looks like:
+Here's a video showing exactly what that looks like:

 <p><iframe src="https://player.vimeo.com/video/668413823" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe></p>